-Lavaux is located east of Lausanne and can be accessed via a combination of boat or train and a boat from the city.
-It’s a perfect place to put on your Switzerland itinerary if you want to take a break from the crowded spots, and a boat ride along Lake Geneva that will bring you here from Lausanne is an absolute must!
+Lavaux is just east of Lausanne and can be accessed via a combination of boat or train and a boat from the city.
+It’s a perfect place to put on your itinerary if you want to take a break from the crowded spots, and a boat ride along Lake Geneva that will bring you here from Lausanne is an absolute must!

 Castle de Chillon

 Chillon Castle (or Chateau De Chillon) is a fairytale-like castle located along Lake Geneva near Montreux.
 One of the most beautiful castles in Switzerland, this medieval fortress is a great day trip from Geneva, Lausanne and other towns in the region of Lake Geneva, so if you have a few spare days, stop by.

 How much time do you need for Switzerland?